EES 4891-06/5891-01

 • sudo yum install R or sudo dnf install git for Fedora, Red Hat, and related distributions.

-• Go to the download page for the free desktop edition of RStudio at https://posit.co/download/rstudio-desktop/ and download the installer for your operating system.
-Windows, MacOS, and several editions of Linux (Debian, Ubuntu, Fedora, RedHat, and openSUSE) are supported.
+• Go to the download page for the free desktop edition of RStudio and download the installer for your operating system.
+Windows, MacOS, and the Debian, Ubuntu, Fedora, RedHat, and openSUSE editions of Linux are all supported.

 • Run the installer.